sarvesh3737/Parking-Lot-Management-System/README.md

 A command-line application for managing a parking lot.
 Users can specify the total number of slots and manage entry, exit, and status of vehicles of various sizes.
-*All data is stored in memory—no database required!*

 ---